What Is a Homestead Exemption in Texas?

 The homestead exemption and property tax protests are two different ways to reduce your property taxes, and you can use both.

-| Homestead Exemption | Property Tax Protest | |
+Property Tax Protest |

-| What it does | Reduces taxable value by fixed amount | Reduces appraised value |
+Reduces taxable value by fixed amount |

-| How often | Apply once, renews automatically | File annually |
+Apply once, renews automatically |

-| Who benefits | Only primary residences | All property types |
+| Who benefits |

-| Deadline | April 30 | May 15 (or 30 days after notice) |
+May 15 (or 30 days after notice) |

 Best strategy: Apply for all exemptions you qualify for, then protest your appraised value annually.
 The exemption is applied to your (hopefully reduced) appraised value.
+For the full picture of every way to reduce your bill, see our guide on how to lower property taxes in Texas.

 Don't Leave Money on the Table